By Shanon Roberts, on 7 April 2023

 This podcast was the first of its kind to reach the No. 1 spot on Apple’s iTunes player and had over 4 million downloads at the time.

 This podcast is a perfect example of native advertising because the podcast itself was well developed, thoroughly entertaining, and featured GE technology naturally in the storyline.
-However, it never explicitly named GE in the content itself, only in the introduction, credit, and cover art.
-The podcast was so successful that they later went on to create a second one, Life After, and they won a 2016 Webby award for the Best Use of Native Advertising.
+That being said, it never explicitly named GE in the content itself, only in the introduction, credit, and cover art.
+The podcast was so successful that they later went on to create a second one, Life After, and they won a Webby award for the Best Use of Native Advertising.

 4. Social Media Ads